 How life insurance rates are determined

-Life insurance rates increase as you get older because advanced age typically corresponds to health complications or just a shorter lifespan.
-This means insurance companies can expect a claim payout will come sooner for an older person, and will often charge a higher premium to offset that risk.
+Young people tend to pay the lowest life insurance rates and older people pay the highest.
+Although there are exceptions — usually based on the health of the applicant — a 30-year-old will likely receive a lower premium quote than a 40-year-old.
+Life insurance rates usually increase as you get older because advanced age typically corresponds to health complications or just a shorter lifespan.
+This means insurance companies can expect a claim payout will come sooner for an older person and will often charge a higher premium to offset that risk.

 - Preferred Plus: People in the Preferred Plus category are in excellent health, with no family history of disease or pre-existing conditions.